“You should talk to these guys.”

 |---|---|---|

-| Purchase order, supply-chain, or import/export finance provider | May advertise funding for raw materials, purchase orders, supplier costs, imports, exports, or supply-chain timing before the customer invoice is ready. | Whether the product is invoice factoring or a different financing structure with different collateral, timing, repayment, customer notice, fees, and exit terms. |
+| Bank-backed, secured loan, asset-based, or commercial finance provider | May offer factoring, asset-based lending, secured loans, purchase-order funding, equipment finance, inventory finance, or another working-capital product. | Whether the offer is invoice factoring or a different product with different collateral, repayment, reporting, customer notice, and exit terms. |

 | What you see in search | What to check before you choose |